Archie Hamilton: Personal life

 Hamilton is a bridge player.
 He is a member of the Lords bridge team and the All Party Parliamentary Bridge Group.

 In 1968, he married Anne Catherine Napier (born 1940), daughter of the late Commander Trevylyan Michael Napier DSC, RN.
-(1901-30 August 1940) and poet and author Priscilla Hayter (1908–98), who produced books about Napier ancestors, poetry and an autobiography, A Late Beginner, which is still in print.
-Anne is an accomplished sculptor and painter.
-The couple have three daughters.
+(1901–30 August 1940) and poet and author Priscilla Hayter (1908–98), who produced books about Napier ancestors, poetry and an autobiography, A Late Beginner.
+Anne is a sculptor and painter.
+The couple have three daughters and several grandchildren.

 In 2006, their youngest daughter Alice Rose Alethea Hamilton married Dominic Johnson, financier, hedge fund manager, and government minister.

 Hamilton sits in the House of Lords, and is a trustee of Supporting Wounded Veterans as well as being the president of the Lest We Forget Association.